SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-01-13-using-rslurm-parallel.md

 - [caret package tutorial](https://topepo.github.io/caret/)
 - [FAQ: What is the SESYNC cluster?]({{ '/faq/What-is-the-SESYNC-cluster.html' | relative_url }})
 - [Quickstart: the SESYNC cluster]({{ 'quickstart/Using-the-SESYNC-Cluster.html' | relative_url }})
-- [An Introduction to Statistical Learning with Applications in R](http://faculty.marshall.usc.edu/gareth-james/ISL/), PDF of a book that has a great R-based introduction to statistical learning methods including random forest
+- [An Introduction to Statistical Learning with Applications in R](http://faculty.marshall.usc.edu/gareth-james/ISL/), PDF of a book that has a great R-based introduction to statistical learning methods, including tree-based methods like GBM.

+*post edited 25 Feb 2020, thanks Varsha for pointing out incorrect description of which model is being used.*